 My name is Levi Pingel, I am a 6’, 190 lb middle linebacker and running back from Cherokee, IA.
 Being a four sport athlete, participating in athletics has been something I have loved to do since I was very young.
 Football has always been my favorite.
 Regardless, I have always enjoyed being in the weight room and have developed an interest in athletic training/exercise science/physical therapy as potential career paths which I am exploring.
 My academic studies have also always been important to me, which I believe my GPA and membership in National Honor Society demonstrates.

 As a student-athlete, I have learned that you must overcome adversity in many forms.
 Sometimes this adversity is an injury which cannot be “walked off”.
 In particular, a hip flexor injury severely hampered my sophomore baseball season, which was affected further by Covid-19 scheduling issues.
 Being injured and losing part of a baseball season as a result, has taught me that mental toughness and self-care are important in the world of sports.
 Weight training is something I have always enjoyed as a part of my efforts to get stronger and faster.
-I also understand the self-care importance lifting has to ensuring further injuries do not occur.
+I also understand the self-care importance lifting has too, ensuring further injuries do not occur.

 I am excited to find the college experience that is “right” for me and helps guide me to a successful career.
 Although I do not know for certain what that career will be, I believe collegiate athletics can help to define that path.
-I look forward to learning more about your school’s academic and baseball opportunities as I move forward in this process.
+I look forward to learning more about your school’s academic and football opportunities as I move forward in this process.